Raisins (South Park): Plot

-The boys are playing football at recess when Bebe suddenly tells Stan that his girlfriend Wendy has decided to break up with him.
-Stan tells Bebe that he has not spoken to Wendy for weeks and also asks if he has done something wrong (technically answering his own question), to which Bebe replies that Wendy does not want to be with him anymore, much to Stan's shock.
+The boys are playing football at recess when Bebe suddenly tells Stan his girlfriend Wendy has decided to break up with him.
+Stan tells Bebe that he has not spoken to Wendy for weeks and also asks if he has done something wrong, to which Bebe replies that Wendy does not want to be with him anymore.
 Stan's friends are unconcerned and make fun of Bebe, but Stan falls into a deep depression and decides not to play football with them.

-His friends take him to the restaurant Raisins—where all of the employees are young preteen girls wearing heavy make-up, and are all named after luxury car brands—hoping to cheer him up.
+The boys take Stan to the restaurant Raisins—where all of the employees are young preteen girls wearing heavy make-up, and are all named after luxury car brands—hoping to cheer him up.
 Later, Stan asks Bebe for help to get Wendy back.
 Bebe tells Stan to play a Peter Gabriel song loudly outside her house.
-However, when doing this, he discovers Wendy has already begun a relationship with Token.
-Nothing will change Stan's fortunes, and at Kyle's suggestion, when Stan refuses to attend P.E. class, he decides to socialize with the South Park Elementary's group of goth kids.
+When doing this, Stan discovers Wendy has already begun a relationship with Token.
+When Stan refuses to attend P.E. class, he decides to socialize with the South Park Elementary's group of goth kids.
 He begins wearing dark clothes, consuming large amounts of coffee, and delving deeper into his sadness.

 Meanwhile, Butters falls in love with a waitress at Raisins named Lexus, failing to see the insincerity of her interest in him.
-He obsesses over her and begins to spend all of his parents' money at the restaurant.
-Butters' parents, delighted that their son did not turn out gay, decide to come with Butters to meet his "girlfriend", but discover she has been using him for money.
+He obsesses over her and begins to spend all of his allowance at the restaurant.
+His parents, delighted that their son did not turn out gay, decide to come with Butters to meet his "girlfriend", but discover she has been using him for money.
 Though they explain this to him, Butters tells his parents off.
 He reveals he has plans to move in with Lexus, who bluntly tells him that she was never his girlfriend.
 Butters becomes depressed, and the goth kids invite him to join their clique.
 He refuses, noting that though he is upset, he is happy he can feel sadness, as it makes him feel more alive.
 Stan adopts Butters' point of view and emerges from his own depression.
-The next day, he rejoins his friends for football and tells Kyle he will handle his future problems in "the right way": by insulting his ex and her boyfriend.
+The next day, he rejoins his friends for football and tells Kyle he will handle his future problems in the right way, and insults Wendy and Token.